TheWhiteTower16/web-search-agent/README.md

    ```

 2. **Configure Environment Variables**:
-   Create a `.env` file in the root directory and add any necessary environment variables required for DeepSeek integration.
+   Create a `.env` file in the root directory and add all necessary environment variables.

 3. **Start the Application**:
    ```bash